puhalz/mui-demo-project/README.md

 ### User - Add, Edit, Delete
  - DataGrid
+ - Added side drawer edit for the UserGrid (Toggle to switch between Inline edit and Sidepanel edit)
  - Using MSW for mock api
  - Localstorage to persist the data